-An Italy road trip is exactly what you need (when we’re allowed!).
+An Italy road trip is exactly what you need.
 From the glittering coastal views to the vineyards of Tuscany, and historical cities to bookend them all – you can spend weeks in this sun-drenched country.

 Make the best of it with a carefully crafted Italy road trip itinerary.
 It’s hard to squeeze in every exciting sight, there are so many, but I’ve narrowed down the top 10 stops so you can sample what an Italy road trip has to offer.